cesar-douady/open-lmake/doc/src/lmake_module.md

 - If not `no_star`,  accept regexpr based flags (e.g. calls to this function with `regexpr=True`).
 - If `ignore`,       deps are ignored altogether, even if further accessed (but previous accesses are kept).

-Flags accumulate and are never reset.
+During job execution, flags accumulate and are never reset.

 Notes: